Amanda Lemos

-Amanda Oliveira de Lemos (born May 22, 1987) is a Brazilian mixed martial artist who competes in the Strawweight division of the Ultimate Fighting Championship.
-As of November 8, 2022, she is #3 in the UFC women's strawweight rankings, and as of March 7, 2023, she is #10 in the UFC women's pound-for-pound rankings.
+Amanda Oliveira de Lemos (born May 22, 1987) is a Brazilian mixed martial artist who competes in the women's Strawweight division of the Ultimate Fighting Championship.
+As of October 28, 2025, she is #5 in the UFC women's strawweight rankings.

 Mixed martial arts career

 Early career

 Lemos started her professional mixed martial arts career in her native Brazilian regional circuit, fighting mostly in Jungle Fight.
 Racking up an undefeated record of 5–0, she faced Mayra Cantuária for the Jungle Fight Women's Bantamweight Championship at Jungle Fight 85 on January 23, 2016.
 The fight ended in a majority draw, which prompted a rematch between the two contenders.
-The rematch for the title took place on June 25, 2016 at Jungle Fight 88.
+The rematch for the title took place on June 25, 2016, at Jungle Fight 88.
 Lemos won the title via third-round knockout.

 Lemos was scheduled to face Arlene Blencowe at Legend MMA 1 on January 28, 2017.
 However, Lemos withdrew from the bout and was replaced by Janay Harding.